6 Remarketing Campaign Mistakes You Must Avoid

 6. Extra Budget Not Required

 This will make many CMOs happy.
-At the start, you won’t need extra budget for remarketing.
+At the start, you won’t need an extra budget for remarketing.

 Remember, this is all about targeting people already captured by your current campaigns.
 Just isolating those repeat searchers and creating new experiences for them.